BVI Offshore Company

 • BVI is an independent country maintaining a very high standard of living avoiding information trading treaties with other countries in exchange for foreign aid.

-• BVI is easily accessible from air and sea and is close to mainland USA and is on the Eastern Standard Time Zone half the year and one hour behind EST during the Fall and Winter.
+• BVI is easily accessible from air and sea and is on the Eastern Standard Time Zone half the year and one hour behind EST during the Fall and Winter.

 • BVI Business Companies are exempt from income taxes derived from dividends, interest, rents, royalties, company compensations, and capital gains.